What To Do With Soil From Human Composting

 One of the big appeals of soil transformation is its environmental credentials.
 Using the soil output for conservation purposes helps maximize the positive impact of the process, which is an attractive option for many of the nature lovers that opt for soil transformation.

 At Earth, our soil transformation process produces one cubic yard of healthy soil.
 As this a lot for most families, we send the remaining soil to our conservation sites, where it is used for land restoration projects including reforestation, erosion control and restoring soil health.

-You can read about Earth’s unique process and its conservation sites here.
+Read more about Earth’s unique service and its conservation sites.

 Soil transformation is an increasingly popular alternative to traditional funeral practices.
 It is the option for nature lovers, conservationists and those of us who want to protect the planet for future generations.

 The soil produced can be used both as a beautiful, personalized memorial to a loved one and as an important contribution to conservation work.